Program overview

 Graduates of the Bachelor of Arts in Geography program can pursue a variety of career paths in Canada, including:

-• Urban Planner: Develops plans and programs for land use in urban areas, focusing on sustainability and community needs.
+- Urban Planner: Develops plans and programs for land use in urban areas, focusing on sustainable development and community needs.

-• Cartographer: Creates maps and visual representations of geographical data for educational, commercial, or governmental use.
+- Cartographer: Creates maps and visual representations of geographical data, often for educational or commercial purposes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.